 Many organic materials also have better documentation on where it’s sourced, which covers parents who want to make ethical and sustainable consumer decisions when buying products.

-Some of these companies that use organic materials exclusively also provide convenient recycling programs for old products about to be discarded, minimizing waste, and encouraging maximizing the use of the products their customers buy.
+Some of these companies that use organic materials exclusively also provide convenient recycling programs for old products about to be discarded.

 Organic Nursing Pillows can still be gentle on the baby’s skin and are made with comfort in mind.